Kwenta/smart-margin/README.md

 > See ./deploy-addresses/ for deployed contract addresses

-The Margin Manager codebase consists of the `Factory` and `Account` contracts, and all of the associated dependencies.
+The Smart Margin codebase consists of the `Factory` and `Account` contracts, and all of the associated dependencies.
 The purpose of the `Factory` is to create/deploy trading accounts (`Account` contracts) for users that support features ranging from cross-margin, conditional orders, copy trading, etc..
 Once a smart margin account has been created, the main point of entry is the `Account.execute` function. `Account.execute` allows users to execute a set of commands describing the actions/trades they want executed by their account.

 ### User Entry: MarginBase Command Execution